GustavoMoreiraPT/CheckoutOrderApi/README.md

 # CheckoutOrderApi

+The starting page contains additional information on how to use the endpoints.
+Each endpoint has a short description for it's purpose, and each parameter also contains an explanation.

 For the purpose of this prototype, there are 3 main entities to have in consideration:
 Customer - Composed by Id, email and password.
 An order is always associated to a specific customer.
 Items - The items that can be used inside of an order.
 An item is composed by: Name, Category, Id and Price.